 This primitive is generated by the MAC as a result of the receipt of an FT Action frame from a specific peer MAC entity.

 Effect of receipt

-Upon receipt of this primitive, the remote request broker (RRB) in the SME of the current AP forwards the Action frame to the target AP identified in the Action frame.
+Upon receipt of this primitive, the remote request broker (RRB) in the SME of the current FTR forwards the Action frame to the target FTR identified in the Action frame.